Loading message...

 8. Managing Corporations [ top ]

-Corporations in Simcountry are essential to the economy of all countries.
-Each country has initially between 10 and 20 corporation.
+Corporations in Simcountry are essential to the economy.
+Each country has initially between 10 and 20 corporations.
 These corporations employ many workers and their success is essential for your success in the game.
 Corporations are successful if they produce and sell large quantities of the products they produce.
 They must run at full capacity or close to full capacity and sell everything they produce.

-Corporations can be very profitable if handled correctly and will pay taxes to the government, which will in turn enable it to pay for whatever it wants to achieve.
+Corporations can be very profitable if handled correctly and will pay taxes to the government.
 Failing to manage the corporations may lead to large losses and to bankruptcy and closure of the corporations.

 Table of Contents: